 - Events - CPD partners with various student organizations to bring the most interesting speakers to campus

-- Travel to India, China, Brazil and Indonesia - CPD has offered support and a blogging platform to MPD students traveling as a group to do PD field research
+- Travel to India, China, Brazil, Indonesia and beyond - CPD has offered support and a blogging platform to MPD students traveling as a group to do PD field research

 - APDS Annual Conference - financial and in-kind support is provided by CPD to mount these thematic student-run conferences

 - CPD Doctoral Dissertation Grants - are intended to recognize and support the work of emerging scholars from around the world engaged in cutting-edge research on public diplomacy